 If you feel like you don't have the energy or confidence to tell your friends about M.E. and how it affects you, it might help to be in touch with other children and young people living with the illness.
 This will help you feel you are not alone, and you can share tips on how you cope with M.E., including how it affects your friendships and relationships.

-Another way of building confidence is to focus on the things you have achieved despite being ill.
-Concentrating on your achievements rather than the things M.E. prevents you doing can be very uplifting.
-You could also consider having counselling - this can help you to be more positive about yourself, more open about how about M.E. affects you, and how to be confident about asking for what you need.
+A way of building confidence is to focus on the things you have achieved.
+Concentrating on your achievements rather than the symptoms your experiencing can be very uplifting.
+You could also consider having counselling - this can help you to be more positive, more open about how M.E. affects you, and how to be confident when asking for what you need.

-Remember that, even if you were well, there would still be times when you feel embarrassed, shy, nervous, upset, or angry.
-Everybody has these feelings, whether or not they have M.E.
+Remember, even when you were well, there may have been times when you felt embarrassed, shy, nervous, upset, or angry.
+These are natural feelings, whether you have M.E. or not.

 Friendships for people with severe M.E. are not always easy.
 Your friends may find it hard to understand that you are too ill for them to visit or talk to.
 The severity of your symptoms may scare them, and you might have to rely on family members to help maintain those friendships.